Donovan Slijngard

-Donovan Carlos Saverio Slijngard (born 28 August 1987), simply known as Donovan Slijngard ([ˈslɛiŋɣɑrt]), is a Dutch professional footballer who plays as a left-back for VV Noordwijk.
+Donovan Carlos Saverio Slijngard (born 28 August 1987), simply known as Donovan Slijngard ([ˈslɛiŋɣɑrt]), is a Dutch former professional footballer who played as a left-back.

 Club career

 Ajax

 Slijngard was born in Amsterdam and came through the Ajax youth ranks.
 In 2006, he was named AFC Ajax "Talent of the Future".
 He made his debut in professional football in the 2006–07 season where he played on loan for FC Groningen, while still under contract with Ajax.
 He made his debut for the senior squad of Ajax in the play-off game against FC Twente which finished 0–0.
 For the 2008–09 season, he was added to the first squad by manager Marco van Basten.